sisso/rust-mud/docs/forums.md

 # Reusable actions

-Currently all inputs are forward to actions that parse input, forward to internal command and map into outputs.
+Currently all inputs are forward to actions that parse input, forward to internal command and map into container.outputs.
 For instance equip(player, arguments), forward to do_equip do_equip receive again (player, arguments) -> Result equip then match the result and output messages.